 Gretzky’s final three seasons in LA were highlighted by team failure with Kings missing the playoffs in all of these seasons.
 In 1993-94, they had a dismal record of 27-45-12.
 Despite this, Gretzky won the final Art Ross Trophy of his career, by posting 130 points and a league-leading 92 assists.
 His 20 penalty minutes also secured him the Lady Byng Trophy.
 He also broke Gordie Howe’s goal record on March 23, 1994, by scoring his 802nd goal.
 He spent the majority of the 1993-94 season on a line with Kurri and Robitaille.

 In the 1994-95 season, Gretzky had 48 points in 48 games played.
 LA posted a record of 16-23-9 in the lockout-shortened season and missed the playoffs by a single point.
-Gretzky spent this season playing with a rotating roster of wingers, but he usually played with the Arizona Coyotes current head coach Rick Tocchet (RW) and Kurri.
+Gretzky spent this season playing with a rotating roster of wingers, but he usually played with the Arizona Coyotes former head coach Rick Tocchet (RW) and Kurri.

 1995-96 was Gretzky’s last final season with LA.
 He spent most of this season playing with Dmitri Khristich ( RW) and rookie Vitali Yachmenev (LW).
 Gretzky put up 81 points in 62 games with the Kings.
 On February 27, 1996, he was traded to the St. Louis Blues for a first-round pick, Roman Vopat, Craig Johnson, Patrice Tardif and a fifth-round pick in 1996.